jamo-lcr/Voxelrendering2/README.md

-A simple voxelrenderer Renders a heightmap
+A simple voxelrenderer, that Renders a heightmap